Carlton Community History Group

 Charles Goldspink, who outlived two wives, two sons and a daughter, died at Goldspink Terrace on 30 April 1929, five days after his 76th birthday.
 In his will signed and dated 24 April 1929, six days before his death, he made varying provisions for his remaining children and stated his desire to be buried in the Church of England section of Boroondara Cemetery.
 In death, Charles was re-united with the memory of his beloved first wife Charlotte.
 Leopold Michel Goldspink, the infant who survived the disease that took his mother's life, went on to serve in the 2nd Imperial Light Horse Regiment in the second Boer War and the 3rd Light Horse Regiment in World War 1.
 His daughter Beryl Joyce, who died in 1932 at the age of eleven years, was buried with her grandfather Charles Goldspink at Boroondara Cemetery.
 Leopold Michel died in Brunswick in 1962 and was buried at Fawkner Cemetery.

 The land on which Goldspink Place now lies was acquired by David Goldspink from George Gordon Austin in November 1866.
 At the time of Charles Goldspink's ownership, Goldspink Place was an unnamed right-of-way off Rathdowne Street, between Grattan and University Streets.
 Goldspink Terrace, comprising three two-storey brick houses, was on the north side of the laneway at nos.
 285 to 289 Rathdowne Street.
 The whole area, including Goldspink Terrace and the brick and weatherboard cottages in nearby University Place, was placed under a Housing Commission order in 1971 and later redeveloped as residential housing.
 The Goldspinks also owned land further north along Rathdowne Street, near Reeves Street.
 This land was compulsorily acquired by the Housing Commission in 1957-58 and was absorbed into the Carlton Housing Estate.
-Three former Goldspink properties still exist in Rathdowne Street - the two-storey Bristol Hotel building (delicensed in 1908) at 301 Rathdowne Street and nos.
+Three former Goldspink properties still exist in Rathdowne Street - the two-storey Bristol Hotel building (delicensed in 1908) at 301 Rathdowne Street and Blanche Terrace at nos.
 259 to 261 Rathdowne Street, near the former Lemon Tree Hotel (now a child care centre).

 Related items: